 Short-Term Let Regulations UK 2026: Complete Guide for Holiday Let Hosts

 UK short-term let regulations changed significantly in 2024–2025, and more changes land in 2026.
 If you self-manage holiday lets in England, Scotland, or Wales, this guide covers every obligation you need to know — with exact deadlines, penalty amounts, and links to the legislation.
+(For a faster overview, see our holiday let rules quick-read guide covering what's changed since 2023.)

 This is general guidance, not legal advice.
 Regulations vary by local authority.
 Confirm requirements with your council and a qualified solicitor.